-Egg Donation allows women with limited options to fulfil their dreams of motherhood.
-Egg Donation is a charitable act, meaning that the recipient cannot offer money to the donor nor choose who the donor will be.
-Likewise, the donor will not receive any payment for her donation.
-For legal reasons, the donor’s anonymity will be maintained under all circumstances.
+Egg Donation is an altruistic act, meaning the recipient cannot bring her own donor or choose who her donor will be.
+Likewise, the donor cannot receive any payment for her donation.
+For legal reasons, donor anonymity shall be guaranteed under all circumstances.

-- Women with occult ovarian failure or with a low response to ovarian stimulation during IVF cycles.
+Premature ovarian failure or poor response to ovarian stimulation in IVF

 PHASE I: SELECTION AND ASSIGNMENT OF THE DONOR